A Price-Oriented Market? My Competitors are Killing Me

-Consumers are willing to pay more for the quality genuine brands.
+Consumers are willing to pay more for quality, genuine brands.
 A lot more!
 And their higher prices continue to increase every 6 months thanks to the strengthening of the US dollar against the regional currencies.
 There are many, many more OEM users than Aftermarket users.
 Let me say it again… OEM users are willing to pay much more for a cartridge than Aftermarket users.

 So I ask: with 70% of users buying cartridges at higher prices, is LATAM really a price-oriented market?

-The easiest strategy—and I call it the caveman strategy—is to go to market based solely on price.
+The easiest strategy—and I call it the caveman strategy—is to go to market-based solely on price.
 Any tacos seller on any Mexican city street corner can come out with that strategy.
-The bad news for these “master minds” is: there will always be someone who will offer a better price.
+The bad news for these “masterminds” is: there will always be someone who will offer a better price.

 The only way to find a “highly profitable” business is by investing.
 Yes, investing!
-Not only money, but through an investment of intelligence, creativity, knowledge, market research and personnel, etc.
+Not only money but through an investment of intelligence, creativity, knowledge, market research and personnel, etc.

 Getting prepared is a good start, knowing the objective is the second step.
-Your objective should be to scratch a piece of the 70% OEM market share and not to waste resources trying to win the overcrowded Aftermarket market share.
+Your objective should be to scratch a piece of the 70% OEM market share and not waste resources trying to win the overcrowded Aftermarket market share.

 Ask yourself: if it’s not about price, then what it is about?